kierpogixd1/tool-keygenv2/README.md

-# this script helps you to run a pc scripts on mobile when it keybind.
+# this script helps you to run a pc scripts on mobile when the script has a keybind.